LightBitsLabs/los-csi/docs/src/client-side-encryption.md

 type: Opaque
 data:
   hostEncryptionPassphrase: bXlhd2Vzb21lcGFzc3BocmFzZQ==
-  jwt: <the JWT token to authenticate against LightOS>
+  jwt: <the JWT token to authenticate against Lightbits>
 ```

 The name of the key for encryption must be: `hostEncryptionPassphrase`.